BICCN/CellCensusMotorCortex/README.md

 ## Companion Manuscripts

+A series of companion studies supported the findings in this manuscript.

 [An integrated transcriptomic and epigenomic atlas of mouse primary motor cortex cell types, Yao et al., 2020 (https://www.biorxiv.org/content/10.1101/2020.02.29.970558v2)

 [Evolution of cellular diversity in primary motor cortex of human, marmoset monkey, and mouse, Bakken et al., 2020](https://www.biorxiv.org/content/10.1101/2020.03.31.016972v2)